by Burton D. Carley

 “What can you tell me about September?”

-Walktober reminder: This year the dates will be October 8 through October 24.
+This is just a quick and as-promised announcement about the Walktober dates.
+This year the dates will be October 8 through October 24.
 That should give us all plenty of time to get our walks in.
 The plan, at the moment, is to do the wrap-up of the walks on or near October 31.
-If you need more time, let me know.
-The rules are quite loose.
-You can walk, run, drive, swim, bike, do whatever you need to do.
-You don’t have to go anywhere.
-A tour of your yard works just fine.
-The idea is to get outside but if you need to be indoors, that’s fine, too.